tzrob06/GameofGames/README.md

   * **FindTheRedThread.java**: Contains the internal logic for the "Find the Red Thread" game.

 ## Unit Tests(based on the test design document)
-  * **PlayGamesTest.java**: Tests the sunny/rainy day paths for the PlayGame.java file
+  * **PlayGamesTest.java**: Tests the sunny/rainy day paths for the "PlayGame.java" file
-  * **FindTheThimbleTest.java**: Tests the sunny/rainy day paths for the FindTheThimble.java file
+  * **FindTheThimbleTest.java**: Tests the sunny/rainy day paths for the "FindTheThimble.java" file
-  * **CoinFlipTest.java**: Tests the sunny/rainy day paths for the CoinFlip.java file
+  * **CoinFlipTest.java**: Tests the sunny/rainy day paths for the "CoinFlip.java" file
-  * **GuessTheNumberTest.java**: Tests the sunny/rainy day paths for the GuessTheNumber.java file
+  * **GuessTheNumberTest.java**: Tests the sunny/rainy day paths for the "GuessTheNumber.java" file
-  * **EvenOddTest.java**: Tests the sunny/rainy day paths for the EvenOdd.java file
+  * **EvenOddTest.java**: Tests the sunny/rainy day paths for the "EvenOdd.java" file
-  * **FindTheRedThreadTest.java**: Tests the sunny/rainy day paths for the FindTheRedThread.java file
+  * **FindTheRedThreadTest.java**: Tests the sunny/rainy day paths for the "FindTheRedThread.java" file

 ## Documentation Files
   * **DeploymentDocument.pdf**: Details step-by-step directions on how the code can be accessed, downloaded, configured, and run.